eatnumber1/goal/README.md

 ## Editor's Note
 This got A LOT more popular than I expected.
 At the moment, there are 37 pull requests that I need to look at.
 Please be patient as it may take me a few days to get through them all.
-I'm prioritizing pull requests for new languages above ones for existing languages.

 It would be super helpful if people wanted to help out by: